luongz/iptv-jp/README.md

 The links back : 6/10/23 (stable) , 6/9/2023 (beta)

-Running by vthanh and me.
+Running by [vthanh](https://fb.com/vthanhloveanime) and me.

-Sometimes links reponsed can't play , try play again and again until you can watch it :D
+Sometimes links responsed can't play , try play again and again until you can watch it :D

 Recommend HW decoder!